YoRyan/dsddns/README.md

 DsDDNS is the Dual-Stack Dynamic DNS client.
 A dynamic DNS client keeps your DNS records in sync with the IP addresses associated with your home Internet connection, which are subject to reassignment by your ISP.

 DsDDNS is the world's first dynamic DNS client built from the ground-up for IPv6.
-In comparison to other dynamic DNS clients available on the Internet, including some others written in Go, DsDDNS features:
+In comparison to other dynamic DNS clients available on the Internet, including some others that support IPv6, DsDDNS features:

-- First-class support for IPv6, including the ability to update multiple hostnames within a dynamically allocated prefix.
+- First-class support for IPv6, including the ability to update multiple hostnames within a dynamically allocated prefix—not just the one that refers to the host system.
 - Support for determining the lower bits of the address either manually or with SLAAC.
 - Support for managing multiple domains across multiple accounts and services.
 - A single binary and a single configuration file that can be deployed anywhere.